Shabbat celebration in Lörrach: insight into the Jewish religious world!

 On October 7th, 2025, a Shabbat celebration with a panel discussion and insights into Jewish life took place in Lörrach.

-Shabbat celebration in Lörrach: insight into the Jewish world of faith!
+Shabbat celebration in Lörrach: insight into the Jewish religious world!

 On October 7, 2025, the Lörrach Jewish community celebrated a special Shabbat celebration that symbolized not only spiritual renewal, but also a connection to the roots of Jewish life in Germany.
 Before the celebration, the participants took a walk through the city center, which offered exciting insights into “Jewish life in Lörrach”.
 The event was organized by the state parliament member Sarah Hagmann and the Jewish community itself.

-The Shabbat celebration was characterized by a respectful and solemn framework.
-Men gathered in the prayer room of the synagogue while women adjusted on the gallery. rabbi Moshe Flomenmann, who has worked as a rabbi in Lörrach since 2011, declared Shabbat to be a day of rest, based on the Torah's creation story.
+The Shabbat celebration was characterized by a respectful and solemn setting.
+Men gathered in the synagogue's prayer hall, while women gathered in the gallery. rabbi Moshe Flomenmann, who has worked as a rabbi in Lörrach since 2011, declared Shabbat to be a day of rest, based on the Torah's creation story.
 Given his first Shabbat with the congregation of nearly 500 members, he conveyed to those in attendance both the meaning of the day of rest and the rules that apply on that day, such as the prohibition on cooking while warming plates are permitted.

 A celebration of tradition

-The atmosphere was particularly impressive when the flomen man spoke in his sermon about gratitude and reminded of the tragic events that overshadowed the Jewish festival day "Simchat Thora" in 2023 when an attack by Hamas put many people in mourning.
-The celebrations included chants, and the participants welcomed the "Queen Schabbat".
+The atmosphere was particularly impressive when Flomenmann spoke about gratitude in his sermon and recalled the tragic events that overshadowed the Jewish holiday “Simchat Torah” in 2023, when an attack by Hamas on Israel left many people in mourning.
+The celebration included singing, and participants sang to greet “Queen Shabbat.”

 Enjoyment was also not neglected.
-After the celebration, mugs were served with sweet, kosher red wine and non-alcoholic drinks.
-Moshe Flomenmann sang the kiddusch and blessed his children, which was another emotional highlight of the event.
-It reminded everyone present how important it is to keep traditions up and created a crowd of lively conversations in which Shabbat bread with poppy seeds, cakes and snacks were served.
+After the celebration, cups of sweet, kosher red wine and non-alcoholic beverages were served.
+Moshe Flomenmann sang the Kiddush and blessed his children, which was another emotional highlight of the event.
+It reminded everyone in attendance of the importance of upholding traditions and created a crowd of lively conversations where Shabbat poppy seed bread, cakes and snacks were served.

 The rabbi and his mission